morays-community/morays-doc/docs/source/nemo.tuto.rst

         <variable id="using_oasis"               type="bool">true</variable>

 Minimal NEMO sources modifications are required to set up a hybrid Python-NEMO experiment.
 Those modifications are provided by Morays patch.
-It enables creation of independent OASIS modules.
+It enables creation of independent OASIS3-MCT modules.
 It can be obtained in this repository:

 .. code-block :: bash